Script Editor

 1

-Enter your DICOM source path pattern using {subject} as placeholder (e.g. /data/raw/{subject}/*/*/*.dcm)
+Enter DICOM source pattern using {subject} placeholder and your BIDS output directory

 2

-Enter your subject IDs and session labels (leave sessions blank if no sessions)
+Enter subject IDs (space-separated) and session labels (blank if no sessions)

 3

-Add a row for each scan series.
-Enter the exact series description as it appears in your DICOM header (e.g. T1_MPRAGE_1mm).
-Assign it a BIDS datatype (anat/func/dwi/fmap), suffix (T1w/bold/dwi), and task/run if applicable.
+Add a row for each scan series — enter the exact series description from your DICOM header, assign BIDS datatype and suffix

 4

-Or load a preset: Structural only, Structural+fMRI, Structural+DWI, or Full multimodal
+Or load a preset: Structural only · Structural+fMRI · Structural+DWI · Full multimodal

 5

-Click Generate All Files → switch between the 4 output tabs to preview, then download each file
+Click Generate All Files → switch tabs to preview each output → download

 Protocol Library